-Purpose: To undertake a comprehensive and strategic approach, using measurable goals and objectives, necessary to sustain a Long-Range Transportation Plan (LRTP) and land-use plans that will improve and sustain intermodal transportation through 2040.
+To undertake a comprehensive and strategic approach, using measurable goals and objectives, necessary to sustain a Long-Range Transportation Plan (LRTP) and land-use plans that will improve and sustain intermodal transportation through 2040.

-Previous Work: In FY 2019 the MPO adopted the 2040 Transportation Plan.
+In FY 2019 the MPO adopted the 2040 Transportation Plan.

-The MPO will support the integration of the 2040 LRTP projects in a continuing, comprehensive, and cooperative manner in which local stakeholders work to develop the planned transportation system that will meet the needs of the community thru 2040.
-The MPO will work to sustain the public involvement process necessary to integrate the transportation perspectives of the general public, its regional partners, and ODOT.
+The MPO will support the integration of the 2040 LRTP projects into a new 2045 Transportation Plan in a continuing, comprehensive, and cooperative manner in which local stakeholders work to develop the planned transportation system that will meet the needs of the community thru 2045.

+The MPO will sustain the public involvement process necessary to integrate the transportation perspectives of the general public, its regional partners, and ODOT.
 Cognizant of federal legislation, the MPO will work with its stakeholders to establish the goals and set measurable objectives to advance stated goals.
 Performance-based planning measures pursuant to 23 CFR 490 are integrated within the LRTP.
 Trend analyses reflecting demographic and economic factors will be tracked.
-The MPO will continue to work to quantify needs across the transportation system inclusive of all modes including public transit and freight (inclusive of rail, local and over-the road haulers).
+The MPO will continue to work to quantify needs across the transportation system inclusive of all modes including public transit and freight (inclusive of rail, local and overthe road haulers).
 The MPO will use a consensus-based approach of the strategies to select eligible projects in order to advance existing land use and transportation goals for the region.

-The 2040 conditions will be predicated upon ODOT travel demand forecasts and fiscal projections.
+The 2045 conditions will be predicated upon ODOT travel demand forecasts and fiscal projections.
 The MPO will monitor social and environmental factors such as accessibility, air, water quality.
 The MPO will monitor the LRTP program of projects to ensure consistency thru its adopted public involvement process and work to ensure that it engages low-income and minority populations in the process.

+LONG RANGE PLANNING - STP (PID 112378)

 The MPO will provide coordination and assistance to member jurisdictions to promote transportation efficiency while updating local comprehensive plans and ensure consistency thru its adopted public involvement process.
 The MPO will provide input, as requested, on proposed zoning changes, subdivision and development plan submittals.
 This includes plan review, providing staff reports and participating in technical, subdivision, and zoning meetings/hearings.
-The MPO will collect, research, and prepare, socioeconomic, demographic, housing and land use data, inclusive of utilities, zoning, etc., to support amendments, additions, and/or validation of the MPOs long-range transportation plan.
+The MPO will collect, research, and prepare, socio-economic, demographic, housing and land use data, inclusive of utilities, zoning, etc., to support amendments, additions, and/or validation of the MPOs long-range transportation plan.
 Staff will collect, track, and update changes in housing units, school enrollment, employment and population, and significant land-use changes through the review of zoning applications, site plans, and subdivision plans.

 The MPO will provide coordination and assistance to local emergency planners to include preparedness and recovery plans for a variety of manmade and natural disasters including pandemics and other health-related emergencies.
 The MPO will work to identify and cooperate with regional governments, area agencies, and local non-profit entities interested in supporting common transportation goals.
 The MPO will use MPO STP funding to accommodate the same.

-Product(s): Elida Comprehensive Plan Update; July 2021.

-Lima Comprehensive Plan; December 2021
+City of Delphos Comprehensive Plan; December 2023.
+Performed by LACRPC.

-Subcategory 610.4 STP